 Phonics and Spelling

-The teaching of phonics in EYFS and Key Stage 1 is delivered through strong, high quality discrete daily sessions following the Letters and Sounds programme, combined with regular, daily opportunities for developing reading skills.
+The teaching of phonics in EYFS and Key Stage 1 is delivered through strong, high quality discrete daily sessions following the Little Wandle programme with regular keep up sessions 1:1 or in groups.
 The teaching of phonics is a key strategy that is used to help our children to read, write and spell.
 This is supplemented by the Curriculum spelling requirements as set out in the English curriculum for each year group.
 At Key Stage 2, spelling is taught using the English curriculum and No Nonsense Spelling programme.
-Additional intervention phonics work is delivered to identified and targeted children.
+Little Wandle sessions are also taught through intervention sessions.

 At Staniland Academy, we know that reading is a powerful tool for learning.
 It facilitates independence in the quest for knowledge and allows the reader to share experiences, which would otherwise not be encountered.
 It is a necessary requirement for communication in society.
 We recognise the need to raise pupils’ attainment in reading.